Minbya

 Minbya (မင်းပြားမြို့, /my/, also spelled Mongbra after the Arakanese pronunciation) is a town in Rakhine State, in the westernmost part of Myanmar (Burma).
 It is located along the Lemro River and foothill of Kyein Range.

+On 28 July 2026, the United League of Arakan renamed the town to Anjanapura (အဉ္ဇနပူရ), meaning "city of Añjanā" in Pali.

+History

+Minbya was established by the British in 1867 on the western bank of Lemro River, lying below Kyein Hill which stands historical Kyein Stupa built during ancient time.

 Kyein Taung Pagoda is one of the prominent Pagodas in Rakhine State.
 Ramaung Bridge is also well-known.
 Minbya is convenient in transportation as the Sittwe-Yangon highway passes near Minbya.
 Ga Rim Gian is a nice place to visit with the pleasant sights.

-History

-Minbya was established by the British in 1867 on the western bank of Lemro River, lying below Kyein Hill which stands historical Kyein Stupa built during ancient time.

 During the civil war in Myanmar, Minbya was a center of heavy fighting between the Tatmadaw and the Arakan Army.
 The entirety of Minbya township was captured by the AA on 6 February 2024.

 Education

 The education of Minbya is fairly good.
 There are three high schools: BEHS 1,2,3 which are the main academic bodies of town.
 Many primary and middle schools persist.
 On the other hand, there were no place for English Language study and computer training before 2014.
 In 2014, Buddhist monks who are also scholars at various universities of India opened a center for young students called The Light Of Mizzima.
 The center offers computer and English courses for one year and provide scholarship for outstanding students.
 Having say that, there are still many things to be developed.